succinctlabs/sp1-contract-call/README.md

     * Due to the size of this program, it's recommended to use the [SP1 Prover network](https://docs.succinct.xyz/generating-proofs/prover-network.html) to generate proofs for this example.
 * `verify-quorum`
     * Calls a contract that verifies several ECDSA signatures on chain, and sums the stake for the addresses corresponding to valid signatures.
+* `example-deploy`
+    * Demonstrates how to simulate a contract creation transaction on SP1-CC.

 ## Acknowledgments